-- 2.14 Once the proposals set out in this paper are agreed, more detailed work will be undertaken regarding the role of the LEP as detailed in para 2.9. - 2.15 Further views and discussion will be undertaken with the current LEP chair and members of the LEP board.
-The LEP Board Awayday scheduled for 31st March will also be used to discuss and refine proposals. - 2.16 Engagement with business is undertaken to emphasise the important nature of the public/private partnership in West Yorkshire.
+- 2.14 Once the proposals set out in this paper are agreed, more detailed work will be undertaken regarding the role of the LEP as detailed in para 2.9. - 2.15 Further views and discussion will be undertaken at the LEP Board Awayday which follows this meeting. - 2.16 Engagement with business is undertaken to emphasise the important nature of the public/private partnership in West Yorkshire.
 A number of events are currently being organised with the Mayor, including the UK's Real Estate Investment and Infrastructure Forum in May.
 Further planning and consideration will be given to wider engagement.